Iowa State vs. Kansas State NCAA Football Odds, Plays and Insights | October 16, 2021

 Kansas State Stats and Trends

-- Kansas State has played five games, with three wins against the spread.

-- This year, the Wildcats won ATS in their only game as an underdog of 6.5 points or more.
+- The Wildcats have been underdogs by 6.5 points or more once this season and covered the spread.

-- Kansas State's games this season have hit the over on three of five set point totals (60%).
+- Kansas State's games this season have gone over the total in three out of five opportunities (60%).

 - When Kansas State records more than 15.6 points, it is 3-2 against the spread and 3-2 overall.

-- In games that Kansas State churns out over 232.4 yards, the team is 3-2 against the spread and 3-2 overall.
+- In games that Kansas State piles up over 232.4 yards, the team is 3-2 against the spread and 3-2 overall.

-- The Wildcats have turned the ball over two more times (8 total) than the Cyclones have forced a turnover (6) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.